GCB (TV series): Development and production

 Jennifer Aspen became the first actress cast in the pilot in February 2011.
 Aspen plays the role of Sharon Peacham.
 On March 1, 2011, it was announced that Leslie Bibb had landed the role of Amanda Vaughn in the pilot.
 Annie Potts also joined the show as Amanda's overbearing mother.
 Potts fielded 3 pilot offers before settling on GCB.
 Creator Robert Harling went to high school with Potts and based the character of Gigi on Potts' own mother.

 On March 4, 2011, Deadline announced that Miriam Shor had joined the cast.
 On March 10, 2011, it was announced that Marisol Nichols had also joined the ensemble cast.
 On March 14, 2011, it was announced that Kristin Chenoweth had landed the lead role of Carlene Cockburn, the GCBs' queen bee.
 On March 16, 2011, David James Elliott was cast in the role of Ripp Cockburn, Carlene's husband.

 On May 13, 2011, ABC picked up the pilot for the 2011–2012 television season.
-Ten episodes were produced for the first season.
-Season 1 premiered on March 4, 2012.
+In July 2011, ABC put in a short order for just 10 episodes, to be available as a mid-season replacement for any troubled series on the network.

 On December 1, 2011, it was announced that Sheryl Crow and Sandra Bernhard would be guest stars in the series.

+The series debuted on March 4, 2012, as a mid-season replacement for Pan Am.
+The tenth episode aired on May 6, 2012, and the series was cancelled on May 11, 2012.